 What is a Short-Term Rental?

-Short-term rentals, commonly referred to as “vacation rentals”, are defined as furnished residential properties that are typically rented out for a period of 30 days or shorter.
+Short-term rentals, commonly referred to as "vacation rentals", are defined as furnished residential properties that are typically rented out for 30 days or shorter.
 Sometimes, longer stays are permitted depending on local jurisdiction and owner preference.
-Popular listing sites for short-term rentals are Airbnb, Vrbo, and Booking.com.
-Owners of short-term rentals can choose to either self-manage their rental or outsource property management to a third-party vacation rental company.

 Benefits of Short-Term/Vacation Rentals

-Potential for High Profits
+1. Potential for High Profits

 One of the many reasons that vacation rentals have become popular is due to their high earning potential.
 Unlike long-term leases, short-term nightly rental rates can fluctuate depending on seasonality.
 For example, rates for a beach house tend to be higher during the summer months but lower during the winter months.
 You can charge higher rates based on seasonality, holidays, and events.

-Personal Usage of Rental
+2. Personal Usage of Rental

 Another benefit of short-term or vacation rentals is the option for owners to have access to the property for personal use.
 Since short-term rentals typically have higher turnover, there are gaps between guest stays where owners may reserve their own property for last-minute getaways or planned celebrations.

-Tax Breaks and Deductions
+3. Tax Breaks and Deductions

 On the financial side of short-term rental ownership, property management, maintenance, and cleaning fees can add up.
 On top of that, owners face administrative costs for services like marketing and commissions.
 Luckily, some owners can write off some of these expenses and reduce tax responsibility.

-Outsourcing Property Management
+4. Outsourcing Property Management

 Challenges of Short-Term Rentals

-Changes in Income
+1. Changes in Income

 While short-term vacation rentals have high earning potential, bookings may also fluctuate.
 Economic conditions, slower seasons, and weather may impact your bookings.
 Adjusting rates to compensate for potential losses due to slow seasons may be challenging.

-Additional Maintenance
+2. Additional Maintenance

 One drawback with a higher turnover of guests could be the additional cleaning and maintenance responsibilities.
-Guests also hold properties to a certain standard, and they aren’t afraid to leave negative reviews or complain about the condition of properties.
+Guests also hold properties to a certain standard, and they aren't afraid to leave negative reviews or complain about the condition of rentals.

-Short-Term Rental Regulations
+3. Short-Term Rental Regulations

 With the rise of short-term rentals like Airbnb and Vrbo properties, some communities seek to block short-term rentals from popping up in their neighborhoods.
 It's always wise to check with local jurisdictions, HOAs, and other parties to be sure that renting out your property on a short-term basis is welcome.